 Providenciales Boat Rentals

 Presently, there are no boat rental businesses that allow you to captain your own boat on Providenciales.
-The exceptions are jet skis and jet cars—these are vessels that you can pilot yourself but that typically come with a guide who accompanies you.
+The exception is companies that rent jet skis, which you can pilot yourself.

 All of the jet ski companies are located on the east and south coasts of Providenciales, as they tend to have fewer navigational hazards and reefs, as well as more consistent ocean conditions.

-The popular coasts of Grace Bay Beach, Leeward Beach, and the Bight Beach are located inside the Princess Alexandra National Park, where jet ski and jet car use is prohibited and there’s a 15 mph (24 km/h) speed limit for watercraft.
+The popular coasts of Grace Bay Beach, Leeward Beach, and the Bight Beach are located inside the Princess Alexandra National Park, where jet ski use is prohibited and there’s a 15 mph (24 km/h) speed limit for watercraft.

 A guided boat charter or tour is a recommended way to discover the pristine cays of the Turks and Caicos.